NUSAT (Northern Utah Satellite)

 Special canister on the Space Shuttle Challenger.

-NUSAT measured 48 cm in diameter and was an 18-sided cylinder.
+NUSAT measured 48 centimeters in diameter and was an 18-sided cylinder.
 It orbited

 for 20 months until reentering on the December 15, 1986, and demonstrated